patchbanks/nanoMPC/README.md

 **House**: Generates basic house beats.

+**Pop Rock**: Generates simple acoustic drum patterns in the style of pop-rock.

 ## Contributing

 We welcome data contributions for research and future development of our drum models.
 Data contributors may be given access to our augmentation tools to generate large-scale datasets.
 Additionally, musicians can receive free MIDI files for rating content.
 By providing human feedback, you will help us improve the model and enhance its capabilities.